Are condo fees worth it?

 You may not use the amenities you are paying for

-No Green Space
+No Green Space or Common Space

-While no yard work is a positive of condo ownership, not having green space can be a disadvantage for some residents.
+While no yard work is a positive of condo ownership, not having green space or common spaces can be a disadvantage for some residents.
 Especially if you have kids who want to play outside or have a large dog that needs to go to the bathroom, you may have to walk a fair distance to find a playground or park.

 Lack of Privacy